 Defendant argues that he is entitled to relief under Section 3582(c)(2) because Amendment 821 to the United States Sentencing Guidelines ("U.S.S.G.") reduces the total offense level for certain defendants with zero criminal history points.
-The United States Sentencing Commission voted to apply the amendment retroactively to offenders who are currently U.S.S.G. § 1B1.10(d).
-Defendant has zero criminal history points. incarcerated.
-Presentence Investigation Report (Doc. #709) filed March 9, 2010, ¶ 118.
-Defendant is not eligible for relief under Amendment 821, however, because he received an enhancement for an aggravating role.
-See U.S.S.G. § 4C1.1(a)(10) (adjustment for certain zero-point offenders applies only if "defendant did not receive an adjustment under § 3B1.1 (Aggravating Role) and was not engaged in a continuing criminal enterprise, as defined in 21 U.S.C. § 848"); Presentence Investigation Report (Doc. #709), ¶ 108 (imposing three-level enhancement under U.S.S.G. § 3B1.1(b) because defendant had managerial role in conspiracy); see also United States v.
+The United States Sentencing Commission voted to apply the amendment retroactively to offenders who are currently incarcerated.
+U.S.S.G. § 1B1.10(d).
+Defendant is not eligible for relief because he has three criminal history points.
+See Presentence Investigation Report (Doc. #205) filed March 27, 2012, ¶¶ 44-46.
+In addition, defendant is not eligible for relief because he received an enhancement for an aggravating role.
+See U.S.S.G. § 4C1.1(a)(10) (adjustment for certain zero-point offenders applies only if "defendant did not receive an adjustment under § 3B1.1 (Aggravating Role) and was not engaged in a continuing criminal enterprise, as defined in 21 U.S.C. § 848"); Presentence Investigation Report (Doc. #205), ¶ 36 (imposing three-level enhancement under U.S.S.G. § 3B1.1(b) because defendant was manager or supervisor of criminal activity involving five or more participants); see also United States v.
 Castaneda Mendez, No. 20-CR-20155-RAR, 2024 WL 216277, at 3 (S.D.
 Fla.
 Jan.
 18, 2024) (plain language and context of Section 4C1.1(a)(10) properly read to exclude any defendant who either had aggravating role enhancement or engaged in continuing criminal enterprise); United States v.
 Gordon, No. 1:19-CR-00007-JAW, 2023 WL 8601494, at 3 (D. Me.
 Dec.
-12, 2023) (rejecting argument that defendant can satisfy Section 4C1.1(a)(10) if he did not receive an aggravating role enhancement or he was not engaged in continuing criminal enterprise).
+12, 2023) (rejecting argument that defendant can satisfy

+Section 4C1.1(a)(10) if he did not receive an aggravating role enhancement or he was not engaged in continuing criminal enterprise).
 Accordingly, the Court dismisses defendant's motion to reduce sentence.

-IT IS THEREFORE ORDERED that defendant's pro se Motion For Reduction Of Sentence Based On The U.S.S.G.
-Amendment To Section 4C1.1 (Doc. #1365) filed December 4, 2023 is DISMISSED.
+IT IS THEREFORE ORDERED that defendant's pro se Motion For Reduction In Sentence Based On The Newly Implemented Section 4C1.1 Of The United States Sentencing Guidelines (Doc. #267) filed February 2, 2024 is DISMISSED.